TheHolyHalila/incUntilNotWhite/README.md

 # incUntilNotWhite
-A code for the best function in the world &lt;3 &lt;3 &lt;3
+The code for the best function in the world &lt;3 &lt;3 &lt;3